safayavatsal/Grafana_and_Prometheus_MERN_app/README.md

    - Document the entire setup process, including challenges and how they were addressed.

-   - Provide an analysis of the application performance and behavior based on the collected metrics, logs, and traces.
+   - Provide an analysis of the application performance and behaviour based on the collected metrics, logs, and traces.

    - Include screenshots and explanations of the Grafana dashboards.